-Professional Kinesiology Association of South Africa focuses on the stream of Kinesiology known as PKP (Professional Kinesiology Practice) and uses material from ICPKP (International College of Professional Kinesiology Practice).
+The Professional Kinesiology Association of South Africa (PKPASA) focuses on the stream of Kinesiology known as PKP (Professional Kinesiology Practice) and uses material from ICPKP (International College of Professional Kinesiology Practice).

-In our busy modern day lives we all carry stress, often not consciously realising just how damaging it is.
-Stress can show up in physical symptoms and we become ill.
-Stress has a direct effect on the gut, the immune and hormonal systems, the brain and liver function.
-We may experience aches and pains, an inability to sleep, anxiety, a feeling of anger and frustration, indigestion, fatigue, an inability to cope, skin disorders, frequent colds, apathy, depression, feelings of hopelessness, dis-ease; the range of problems caused by stress is endless!
+Stress can be emotional, mental, spiritual or physical, and in every case, it can lead to illness.
+It has a direct effect on the gut and on the immune and hormonal systems, as well as on the brain and liver function.
+We may experience aches and pains, an inability to sleep, anxiety, a feeling of anger and frustration, indigestion, fatigue, an inability to cope, skin disorders, frequent colds, apathy, depression, feelings of hopelessness, disease, etc. The range of problems caused by stress is endless!

-When we are under stress, either mentally, emotionally or physically, our body talks to us through symptoms or dis-ease.
-All these symptoms are a messenger telling us that something in our life is out of sync and that we are not coping.
-Your body is literally talking to you.
-Treating the symptoms is like killing the messenger for bringing bad news.
+These ailments are our body’s way to attract our attention to the fact that it is stressed and out of balance.
+Your body is literally talking to you!
+Treating the symptoms only is like killing the messenger for bringing bad news.
 It is important to find out what the message is and what area of your life it is telling you about!